pforret/blog.splashing/_topic/tourism/menorca.md

 ---
 # Destination: Menorca

 Menorca or Minorca  is one of the Balearic Islands located in the Mediterranean Sea belonging to  Spain.
-Its name derives from its size, contrasting it with nearby Mallorca.
-Its largest city and capital is Mahón, situated on the island's eastern side, although Menorca is not a province and forms a political union with the other islands in the archipelago.
+Its name derives from its size, contrasting it with nearby Majorca.
+Its capital is Mahón, situated on the island's eastern end, although Menorca is not a province and  forms a political union with the other islands in the archipelago.
+Ciutadella and Mahon are the main ports and largest towns.
+The port of Mahon is the second biggest natural port in the world.

-Menorca has a population of approximately 93,397 .

 ## Unsplash photos